ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 A common misconception when learning about keys and certificates is that the RSA key itself for a given certificate expires.
-RSA keys however never expire - after all they are just three numbers.
+RSA keys however never expire - after all they are just numbers.
 Only the certificate containing the public key can expire and only the certificate can be revoked.
 Keys "expire" or are "revoked" as soon as there are no more valid certificates using the public key, and you threw away the keys and stopped using them altogether.

-## What does the TLS certificate contain?
+## What does the certificate contain?

 By submitting the
 [Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request)